hyperledger-archives/education/LFS171x/docs/introduction-to-hyperledger-indy.md

 *   Because we have so many, we often use "easy to remember" passwords that are also easy for others to guess.
 *   Password recovery mechanisms (question/responses, support desks) provide avenues of attack by hackers.
 *   Data breaches occur that result in our IDs and passwords being exposed and used - either by the hackers or anyone that buys them.
-*   We often use the same password on many sites, and once a password is exposed, our account on others sites may also exposed.
+*   We often use the same password on many sites, and once a password is exposed, our account on others sites may also be exposed.

 A common approach to solving the "too many passwords" problem is the use of Identity Providers (IdPs) like Facebook and Google.
 Smaller sites can use an IdP for Authentication (user ID and password verification) and to get basic identity attributes like name and email address.